nick42d/cosmic-applet-arch/arch-updates-rs/README.md

-Library to check if Arch is due for an update.
+Asynchronous (tokio) ibrary to check if Arch is due for an update.